massivebird/tutoring-english/main.md

       + "You're not going to drive one hundred miles per hour through this neighborhood?
 What are you, __chicken__?"
       + "No, I'm not __chickening out.__ I refuse because it's very dangerous and illegal."

-## Exotic

-Rare, but usually acceptable in casual conversation

 #### cat got your tongue [idiom]
    + Used toward someone who suddenly struggles to speak
    + Mostly used for verbal communication.
 Doesn't really make sense to describe someone who takes a while to text back
    + Example sentences:
       + "Michelle is pissed at her boyfriend.
 Apparently when she accused him of cheating on her, a __cat got his tongue__.
 She thinks his hesitation means he's hiding something."

+## Slang (More exotic language)

+Rare, but usually acceptable in casual conversation

 #### to take a deuce [verb]
    + Translates to: _to poop_